May contain affiliate links. See my disclosure page for more information.

 And speaking of K-cups, you don’t buy those at the grocery store, do you?
 Unless you have coupons or they’re on sale, generally grocery store prices are much higher than other alternatives.
 The overall price may be less, but the boxes are usually smaller too, often twelve or eighteen pods versus twenty-four like you’ll find online.
 I’ve scoured the internet for the best deals on k-cups and one of my favorites is San Francisco Bay OneCup.
 Not only is their coffee delicious, their pods are environmentally friendly!
 I wrote a whole post about it here.

 You can also use your regular ground coffee in a Keurig by using a reusable filter.
 This kind allows you to fill the filter with loose coffee and plop it right into the Keurig like you would any other pod.
 Just be sure you buy a filter that is compatible with your Keurig model.
 It’s a much environmentally friendly option too.

 So that’s it.
 I hope I’ve given you some inspiration on how to save on your coffee habit.
 Use the tips above for every day, and reserve the coffeehouse for a day when you need a special treat.

 As I was making my coffee the other day, I thought about the pounds and pounds of coffee grounds I must have thrown out over the years, and wondered if there were other ways I could use the grounds.
 I did a bit of reading and found that coffee makes a great deodorizer.
-I have two little kiddos and sometimes, my house doesn’t smell the freshest.
+With two little boys, sometimes my house doesn’t smell the freshest.
 I usually put baking soda in my little one’s diaper pail but recently started putting coffee grounds in instead.
 The results were immediate and surprising.
 Coffee grounds are now my go-to method to reduce the eau de diaper emanating from my kid’s rooms.
 But there are many other uses for coffee grounds too.
 In fact here are fourteen additional uses for those grounds.